-EXPENSES

 (Subject to change without notice)

 Tuition and Fees

 Payment of tuition and fees is a prerequisite to formal registration for each semester.

 Subject to the policies concerning refunds and schedule changes, the total tuition is considered fully earned by the University upon completion of registration.

 The University reserves the right to make revisions in charges or collection procedures at any time without notice.

 Tuition and Fees

-I union and I cos

-Application fee-payable at time of initial application
+Application fee-payable at time of initial application and not refundable

-and not refundable \$ 28.00
+Matriculation fee-payable at first registration and not refundable

-Matriculation fee-payable at first registration
+Matriculation fee-payable at first registration and not refundable

-and not refundable 7.00
+and not refundable

-Tuition-per credit hour 140.00
+Tuition-per credit hour

-Late registration fee (per semester) 28.00
+Late registration fee (per semester)

-Change of program fee-after registration 11.00
+Change of program fee-after registration

-Laboratory fee-per course per semester 45.00
+Laboratory fee-per course per semester 48.00

-Chemistry and biology research fee per semester 45.00

-Communications Skills fee per component 56.00
+Communications Skills fee per component 60.00

-Thesis consultation fee 140.00
+Thesis consultation fee

-Graduation fee 56.00
+Graduation fee

-Special Laboratory Fee-Biology 509/510-per semester 168.00
+Special Laboratory Fee-Biology 509/510-per semester 180.00

-Student sickness and accident insurance, per semester 12.00
+Student sickness and accident insurance, per semester 14.50

-Medical fee - Mandatory for all students (see 12.00
+Medical fee - Mandatory for all students (see

-page 42 for details) 18.50
+page 42 for details)

-Activity fee 8.00
+Activity fee

-Cost of room per year (nine months) 1.250.00
+Cost of room per year (nine months) 1,250.00

-Fall (1st) semester $-$ \$575.00 1,230.00
+Fall (1st) semester - \$575.00

-Spring (2nd) semester - \$675.00 20.00
+Spring (2nd) semester - \$675.00

-Telephone cost (per month) 20.00
+Telephone cost (per month)

-Tuition and fees, including laboratory fees, are due and paya ble at the
+Tuition and fees, including laboratory fees, are due and payable at the

-beginning of each semester.